liferay/liferay-docs/discover/portal/articles/00-what-is-liferay/07-whats-new-71.markdown

 streamlined throughout the platform to help save time while managing sites.
 There are new tools to support data protection in accordance with the recent GDPR requirements.
-Finally, there are several significant technology updates such as OAuth 2.0 that help you develop new competitive advantages with modern development tools for mobile and web.
+Finally, there are several significant technology updates that help you develop new competitive advantages with modern development tools for mobile and web.

 Evolve your digital presence with new features to create stunning, personalized experiences for every audience.